 DraftKings was also the first site to offer a live ticket system to players.
 The ability to cash out an open bet and avoid any sort of late-game catastrophe is quickly becoming a must-have for online sportsbooks in the US.
 None of them have been offering this feature longer than DraftKings.

 FanDuel is the DFS pioneer that has joined the sports betting market in a big way.
 The company continues to expand its reach into both retail and online sportsbook spaces across the country.
-Its Michigan partner is MotorCity Casino, where it already operates the retail book.
+Its Michigan partner is MotorCity Casino, where it operates the retail book.